Data providers used for Analysis Services connections

 MSOLAP.5.dll is the current Analysis Services OLE DB provider installed with Excel 2013.
 Previous versions, such as MSOLAP.4.dll or MSOLAP.3.dll, are often found on workstations running older versions of Excel.
 Some Analysis Services features, such as the Power Pivot add-in, require specific versions of the OLE DB provider.
 See Connection String Properties (Analysis Services) for more information.

-ADOMD.NET is a managed client library used for querying Analysis Services data.
+ADOMD.NET is a managed data provider used for querying Analysis Services data.
 Excel uses ADOMD.NET when connecting to a specific Analysis Services cube.
 The connection string you see in Excel is for an ADOMD.NET connection.

 ADOMD.NET is installed by SQL Server Setup and used by SQL Server client applications to connect to Analysis Services.
 Office installs this library to support data connections from Excel.
-As with other client libraries included in SQL Server, you can redistribute ADOMD.NET if you are using the library in custom code.
+As with other data providers included in SQL Server, you can redistribute ADOMD.NET if you are using the library in custom code.
 You can also download and install it manually to get the newer version (see How to determine the version of the Analysis Services data providers in this topic).

 To check file version information, look for ADOMD.NET in the global assembly cache, where it is listed as

 For more information about connecting programmatically, see Establishing Connections in ADOMD.NET.

-AMO is a managed client library used for server administration and data definition.
+AMO is a managed data provider used for server administration and data definition.
 For example, SQL Server Management Studio uses AMO to connect to Analysis Services.